msmathcomp/hyperbolic-tsne/README.md

 There are two ways of getting stated with the `hyperbolicTSNE` package after setting it up.
 First, `example_basic_usage.ipynb` offers a step-by-step guide showing how to use the HyperbolicTSNE package to embed a high-dimensional dataset.
-Second, the `example_different_params.py` script shows how to setup a script for quick experimentation.
+Second, the `example_different_params.py` script shows how to set up a script for quick experimentation.
 In this case, to compare the effect of different parameters.

 ## Replicating the paper results